Skip to main content

 ?callable $fingerprintResolver = null,

-bool $releaseOnThrowable = true
+bool $releaseOnThrowable = false,

 );